 Two major housing associations and the West of England Combined Authority are working together to build more much-needed affordable homes, more quickly.

-Sovereign and LiveWest recently secured a Strategic Partnership with Homes England, the government’s housing delivery agency, to build 2,275 new homes across the South West of England by 2024 with £111.5m grant funding.
+Sovereign and LiveWest recently secured a Strategic Partnership with Homes England, the government’s housing delivery agency, to build 2,275 new homes across the South and West of England by 2024 with £111.5m grant funding.

 Sovereign and LiveWest have ambitions to deliver half of these extra homes in the West of England area, which will be in addition to their existing investment and development programmes.